kthiza/protein-tracking-app/GOOGLE_VISION_SETUP.md

 1. **"Invalid JSON" error**:
    - Make sure you copied the entire JSON content
    - Don't add extra quotes or formatting
+   - Ensure the JSON is valid (use a JSON validator)

 2. **"Permission denied" error**:
    - Ensure your service account has Vision API permissions
    - Check that Vision API is enabled in your Google Cloud project
+   - Verify the service account email is correct

 3. **"Quota exceeded" error**:
    - Google Cloud Vision API has usage limits
    - Check your Google Cloud billing and quotas
+   - Monitor usage in Google Cloud Console

+4. **"Service account file not found" error**:
+   - For Render deployment: Use environment variables, not files
+   - For local development: Ensure the service account file exists in your project

 ### Cost Considerations: